 Sedentary lifestyles are an undesirable hallmark of modern society, affecting a significant proportion of the population.
-Prolonged sitting (a form of sedentary behavior) has progressively become the norm with computerization in the workplace.
-These developments are not only detrimental for physiological health and well-being with rising levels of obesity, diabetes, and cardiovascular disease, but also musculoskeletal health.
-Recent research findings have found an association between prolonged sitting (>8 hours a day) and increased neck-shoulder and low back pain.
+Prolonged sitting, (a form of sedentary behavior), has progressively become the norm with computerization in the workplace.
+These developments are not only detrimental to physiological health and well-being with rising levels of obesity, diabetes, and cardiovascular disease, but also musculoskeletal health.
+Recent research findings have found an association between prolonged sitting (>8 hours a day) and increased neck, shoulder, and low back pain.
 This is why posture has become such a hot topic and what are the best exercises for a good versus bad posture!
 When we think about posture, it always brings us to thoracic spine mobility.
 Sedentary behaviors may induce a relatively stiff thoracic spine contributing towards the dysfunction in the adjacent spinal regions.
-This article will provide you exercises to improve your thoracic spine mobility!
+This article will provide you with exercises to improve your thoracic spine mobility!

 Functional Range Conditioning (FRC) became very popular in the fitness, rehab, and sports medicine world a couple of years ago and it is here to stay as it has many applicable uses.
 FRC focuses on improving mobility.
-Mobility, in an FRC sense, is defined as STRENGTH + CONTROL in order to expand upon usable ranges of motion, articular resilience (i.e. load bearing capacity), and overall joint health.
-Prioritizing FRC principles in your training and [P]Rehab program can be a huge game changer!
+Mobility, in an FRC sense, is defined as strength and control in order to expand upon usable ranges of motion, articular resilience (i.e. load-bearing capacity), and overall joint health.
+Adding FRC principles into your training and prehab routine can be a huge game-changer!
 This article will provide you an intro to FRC principles provided with exercise examples that we have included in a variety of our prehab programs.